juliuskrah/juliuskrah.github.io/_posts/2016-12-10-introduction-to-spring-and-dependency-injection-jsr-330.markdown

 1. Either `basePackageClasses` or `basePackages` (or its alias value) may be specified to define specific packages to scan.
       If specific packages are not defined, scanning will occur from the package of the class that declares this annotation (in our case `com.juliuskrah.gs`).
-What this means is, you can specify a package that Spring needs to scan for `Components`.
+What this means is, you can specify a package that Spring needs to scan for `Component`s.
 2. The `MessagePrinter` class is annotated with `@Component` which makes it eligible for discovery by the `@ComponentScan` as it is also located in the `com.juliuskrah.gs` package.
 3.    `MessagePrinter` now scanned by the Spring container can now process `@Inject` annotations.